NeuralEnsemble/cobrawap/README.rst

             :alt: Cobrawap Logo
             :align: top

-.. |text| replace:: This repository aims at developing adaptable and reusable analysis pipelines for a multi-scale, multi-methodology analysis of cortical wave activity.
+.. |text| replace:: .. class:: right
-            :align: top
+        This repository aims at developing adaptable and reusable analysis pipelines for a multi-scale, multi-methodology analysis of cortical wave activity.

 ..     :widths: auto